Chaklader/landmark-classification-cnn/NOTES.md

 - Flatten: Flatten the feature maps producing the feature vector
 - Head: Uses the feature vector to determine the final output

 Explanation: These three sections represent the typical structure of a CNN.
 The backbone extracts features, the flatten layer converts 2D feature maps to a 1D vector, and the head uses this vector for final classification or regression.

-Question 2 of 6:
-What are the layers contained in a typical convolutional block in the backbone?
+### Q#2: What are the layers contained in a typical convolutional block in the backbone?

 Answer:
 First layer in a block: nn.Conv2d
 Second layer in a block: nn.MaxPooling
 Third layer in a block: nn.ReLU

 Explanation: A typical convolutional block often consists of a convolutional layer (Conv2d) to extract features, followed by an activation function (ReLU) to introduce non-linearity, and then a pooling layer (MaxPooling) to reduce spatial dimensions.

-Question 3 of 6:
-Let's consider an image that is (3, 224, 224), i.e., an RGB image (3 channels) with height and width both equal to 224.
+### Q#3: Let's consider an image that is (3, 224, 224), i.e., an RGB image (3 channels) with height and width both equal to 224.
 If we push it through the network, what is the shape of the output?

 Answer: (32, 55, 55)

 Explanation: The network consists of two convolutional layers with MaxPooling.
 The first conv layer maintains the spatial dimensions (224x224) but changes channels to 16.
 The first MaxPool reduces it to 112x112.
 The second conv layer changes channels to 32 and maintains 112x112, then the final MaxPool reduces it to 55x55.
 So the final output shape is (32, 55, 55).
 In order the shapes are:

 ```
 nn.Conv2d(3, 16, kernel_size=3, padding=1),  # out shape: (16, 224, 224)